Janortop5/watchn-microservices-on-microsoft-azure-aks-with-github-actions-and-terrafrom/README.md

 - clusters in private subnets with only 443 ingress rule
 ## Autoscaling
 - making use of Vertical Pod Autoscaler to scale kubernetes cluster accoring to historical resource usage measurements
-- Add more CPU and Memory to pods by adjusting the resource requests and limits for pods
+- Adds more CPU and Memory to pods by adjusting the resource requests and limits for pods